+Innovative Studies.
 1-3 credits, max 6, Lab 0-6.
 May be used for not more than two semesters for new or experimental topics or techniques.

-Introduction to Health Careers
+Introduction to Health Careers.
 An introduction to medical professions related to all areas of human and animal health.
-Graded on pass-fail basis.
+Graded on pass-fail hasis

-Niblack Research Scholars 1 credit, max 4, Lab 2.
+Niblack Research Scholars.
+1 credit, max 4, Lab 2.
 Prerequisite(s): Current recipient of the Niblack Research Scholar Award.
 Scientific research in a laboratory environment at an early stage of an academic career.

-UNIV 3110
+Directed Study.
 1-18 credits, max 18.
 Prerequisite(s): Written application approved by instructor, the department head, and the dean of the student's college.
 Independent study, research, field work or internship.
-Some sections will be graded on a pass-fáil basis.
+Some sections will be graded on a pass-fail basis.

-Health Profession School Preparation

-Prerequisite(s): Junior/senior prehealth students.
-This seminar targets the junior/senior prehealth professional primarily premedical, predental, and preoptometry.
-The seminar will provide the student with the necessary tools needed for the following to apply to their professional program: the application process; interview process, including a mock interview; composition of a personal statement; MCAT, DAT & OAT preparation; shadowing/volumetry. shadowing/volunteer experience.
+Health Profession School Preparation.
+Prerequisite(s): Junior/senior pre-health students.
+This seminar targets the junior/senior pre-health professional primarily pre-medical, pre-dental, and pre-optometry.
+The seminar will provide the student with the necessary tools needed for the following to apply to their professional program: the application process; interview process, including a mock interview; composition of a personal statement; MCAT, DAT & OAT preparation; shadowing/volunteer experience.
 Graded on a pass-fail basis.

-Veterinary Biomedical Sciences (VBSC)
+VETERINARY BIOMEDICAL SCIENCES (VBSC)

-Masters Research and Thesis
+Masters Research and Thesis.
 1-6 credits, max 6.
 Prerequisite(s): Graduate standing.
 Research problem for meeting requirements of the Masters degree.